Montessori Curriculum & Activities

 We offer regular visits to parents wishing to view the school.
 Please telephone us on 07973 508 511 or email us at info@littlesweethearts.co.uk to arrange a visit.

-And if you have any questions, please do not hesitate to contact us - you may alternatively complete the form below to request further information.
+You may alternatively complete the form below to request further information.